ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 > This ensures that all state mutations can be explicitly tracked by debugging tools.

-We'll talk to this later in the article...
+We'll talk about this later in the article...

 ## Is two way data binding a best practice or not ?

-### I see one big advantage to use two way data binding:
+### I see one big advantage to use two way binding:

-* Real time vue updates thanks to virtual DOM (very fast and not (re)rendering sub components if not needed).
+* Real time view updates thanks to Virtual DOM (very fast and not (re)rendering sub components if not needed).

-It suits perfectly for small applications with not too much real time state updates.
+It's perfectly suitable for small applications with not too much real time state updates.

 ### But I see many drawbacks too:

-* Watchers to update view when model is updated.
+* Watchers needed to update view when model is updated.
 * No way to track model updates in a centralized place.
 * Many places where state can be updated.
 * No way (not really true because we can rely on component watchers) to debounce or filter (or whatever) updates on state.